Amsterdam

 • Back to Black (Museumplein/Central) – Great after museums.

-• Coffee Bru (Oosterpark Area/East) – Colourful local hangout
+• Coffee Bru (Oosterpark Area/East) – Colourful local hangout.

 • Scandinavian Embassy (De Pijp/East) – Micro roasts and serious beans.